 Dental treatments are not so much a walk in the park for millions of Americans.
 If they developed a dental phobia as a result of a poor experience with a previous dentist, especially at a young age, it can make it even more difficult to receive necessary dental care.
 Fromuth & Langlois Dental wants all of our patients to feel comfortable during treatment, which is why we offer multiple solutions to help ease tension, anxiety, and fear while at the dental office.
 If you or a family member struggles to get care, feel free to give us a call and learn more about sedation dentistry!

-For patients with severe dental anxiety, or those who are in need of an extensive procedure, our office can provide both IV sedation and general anesthesia.
-For IV sedation, the sedative is administered directly into the bloodstream, helping the patient become extremely relaxed very quickly.
-And with general anesthesia, the patient literally sleeps through the entire treatment.
-We use a much lighter form of general anesthesia compared to major surgery, so the patient will be able to wake up much more quickly afterward.
+For patients with severe dental anxiety or those who need an extensive procedure, our office can provide IV sedation.
+The sedative is administered directly into the bloodstream, helping the patient become extremely relaxed very quickly.
+Not only can individuals expect a more comfortable experience, but they will be able to receive the oral healthcare they need to maintain a healthier smile.

 Those with moderate levels of dental fear or anxiety can expect significant benefits from oral conscious sedation.
 This sedative is taken in the form of a pill several hours before treatment, giving it enough time for the effects to occur.
 By the time your dental appointment is ready to start, you should feel incredibly relaxed and prepared to receive care.
 Keep in mind that you’ll still be awake for treatment, allowing you to inform the dentist about your comfort levels.
 Furthermore, because of the strength of the sedative, you’ll need to have a friend or family member drive you to and from the dental office.